PD-1 & PD-L1 for Mesothelioma

 Pembrolizumab (Keytruda®)

-The FDA has approved Keytruda as a second-line (follow-up) treatment for mesothelioma.
-This approval came after the KEYNOTE-158 and KEYNOTE-028 clinical trials showed it could help cancer patients live longer.
+The FDA has approved Keytruda as an initial treatment for mesothelioma.
+This approval came in September 2024 after clinical trials showed it helped mesothelioma patients live longer when combined with chemotherapy.

 Trials continue to show that Keytruda can treat the two most common types of mesothelioma: